 - 1. Outdoor Education Advisers' Panel (OEAP) National Guidance

 - 2. Plume Academy Emergency Plan

-- 3. Risk Assessment Template
+- 3. Running a Trip, Visit or Event paperwork

 - 4. Extended Learning Locality

-- 5. PC1 Form
+- 5. PC1 and PC2 Forms

 - 6. Emergency Procedures Action Plan

 1. Introduction

 - 1.1 The Employer/Trustees have the responsibility of providing guidance for off-site school visits and it is essential that any staff member of Plume Academy reads this policy before contemplating or organising any educational trip or visit to be made by children from this academy.
 Staff are required to: - read THE OEAP National Guidance Guidance for the Management of Outdoor learning, Off-site visits and Learning Outside the Classroom.
 (These are essential role specific reading documents e.g., Trustee/Joint Heads of Academy/EVC/Visit Leader etc.) The website link is www.oeapng.info.
 The remaining parts should be referred to as and when guidance is sought. - NB: FAILURE TO FOLLOW THESE REGULATIONS MAY LEAD TO CONSEQUENCES FOR INSURANCE COVER AND LEGAL LIABILITY.